Dwaraka (film)

+Delayed initially due to the demonetisation, the film was released on March 3, 2017.

 Plot

 The story is about a thief Erra Srinu who turns into a fake godman due to circumstances, how is his image exploited, his love story with Vasudha and his fight with Chaitanya, a rationalist who wants to expose him and how he comes clean forms the rest of the story.

 Soundtrack

 The soundtrack was released by Aditya Music in October 2016.
 Music is composed by Sai Karthik.